Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 - `firstName` SHOULD be the first name of the reviewer of length less than 20.
 - `gender` SHOULD be the gender of the reviewer of length less than 20.
 - `openid` SHOULD be the openid associated with the reviewer of length less than 20.

+Additional fields to be added, including items such as proof-of-purchase, identity token, useful information about the object, circumstances of the experience.

 ## Principles of the data format specification